Painters Insurance

 What other insurance policies do painters need?

-Professional indemnity insurance, also called professional liability insurance, protects your painting business from errors, mistakes, or negligence that negatively impacted a customer leading them to file a lawsuit.
+Professional liability insurance, also called professional indemnity insurance, protects your painting business from errors, mistakes, or acts of negligence that negatively impacted a customer leading them to file a lawsuit.

 State laws don’t typically require painters to carry professional liability coverage, but businesses that primarily sell their painting expertise and skills can greatly benefit from having the insurance.